MuhammadAfzaal113/fiesta/README.md

 ## BDD
     A user should;
-    - Log in to Instagram account.
+    - Log in to Fiesta account.
     - Post a photo or anything that you'd want to post.
     - Delete a post
     - See the number of likes made to a post.

-## Live link
-Deployed project can be accessed here(https://bellainstgram.herokuapp.com/)

 ## Known Bugs
     The application works perfectly well, no bugs.